sghoweri/ascmats.github.io/EasyModeInstall.md

 My COM port was COM9 in this example.

-- If the ESP Web Tools succesfully connect to the device you will see this pop-up, click "Install TrampleTek Blue Firmware"
+- If the ESP Web tools succesfully connect to the device you will see this pop-up, click "Install TrampleTek Blue Firmware"

 <img src="images/USBWeb_2_InstallFirmware.png" width="400">